josephclaymiller/twitter_ios/README.md

-# Project 3 - Twitter iOS
+# Twitter iOS - Part 1

 Twitter iOS is a basic twitter app to read your tweets.